SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/SRM_migrating/SRM_migrating.md

 # Migrating an SRM configuration from one DMA to another

 It is possible to migrate components of an SRM configuration from one DMA to another.
-This includes:
+You can migrate separate components or migrate the complete configuration of a Booking Manager:

 - [Virtual function definitions and associated components](xref:SRM_migrating_functions)
 - [Profile instances](xref:SRM_migrating_profile_instances)